Why and where to buy in north-west Spain

-Located on the furthest north western side of Spain, Galicia is a land full of history and legends.
+On the furthest north western tip of Spain, Galicia is a land of history and legends.
 Its southern border is with Portugal, while to the east are Castile and León and Asturias.
-To the west and north is the Atlantic Ocean, which has shaped the 1660 km of coastline for millennia.
+To the west and north is the Atlantic Ocean, which has shaped the 1,660km of coastline, not just physically, but everything from its psychology to its cuisine.

-People from all over the world are attracted to this region because it offers a simple but wonderful way of Spanish life, a world apart from the Spanish Costas of the south.
+People are attracted to this region’s simple way of Spanish life, a world apart from the hectic Costas of the south.

 Galicia is one of the cheapest places to live in Spain, especially in the hinterland, away from the coast.
 It is also still unspoiled, with a very authentically Spanish way of life, and boasts wonderful seafood.
-In fact, fishing is still its main industry.
+Fishing is still a major industry.
 The southern coast is the most built up and is the area where the majority of tourists go.

 Because of its location, the Romans thought that Cape Finisterre was the end of the world (finis terre, or “land’s end”), and the name Galicia refers to a Celtic tribe that lived north of the River Douro and was called Callaecia, later named Gallaecia by the conquering Romans.

 People from all over the world are attracted to this region because it offers a simple but wonderful way of Spanish life, a world apart from the Spanish Costas of the south.
-The climate is temperate, similar to that of Britain and France and this results in a lush green landscape with pine forests and eucalyptus trees.
+The climate results in a lush green landscape with pine forests and eucalyptus trees.
 The local language is Galego and it is widely spoken.
 Of course, Galicians also speak Spanish but they are proud of their history and culture which has strong Celtic roots.
 The region is famous for its shellfish and rightly so, with probably the best known of its local dishes being pulpo a la gallega, a kind of octopus stew which is absolutely delicious.

 Until quite recently, mountain roads were rather difficult to negotiate, but the opening of two motorways, the A52 and A6, have reduced travelling time significantly.
 There are two airports in Galicia; the main one is at Santiago de Compostela.